Category 1 – Outstanding Rescue Group

 The Rabbit Sanctuary NSW – The Rabbit Sanctuary is a non-profit organisation that rescues stray, abandoned, lost, injured, and unwanted rabbits.
 It takes in rescue rabbits from all kinds or sources – other rescue organisations, shelters, council pounds, vets who have rabbits dumped at their clinic, individuals who surrender their own rabbits, individuals who find abandoned rabbits, and so on.
 The rabbit will be cared for by the Rabbit Sanctuary, or by a foster carer.
 Foster Carers are chosen carefully to make sure the rabbit is in good hands.

 Greys4PetsInc (QLD) – Greys4Pets Inc is a registered charity and rescue located in SE QLD.
 It finds homes for rescued, surrendered, retired Greyhounds and domestic dogs from pounds and private homes.
 We have a no-kill policy in place.
-The rescue was founded in 1993 by Elaine Luke, once a Greyhound racer who began to see the cruelty of the sport.
-It affected her that racing Greyhounds only had an average lifespan of 2-5 years.

 Category 9 – Advocate® People’s Rescue Story